Finite-temperature dynamics and the role of disorder in nearly critical Ni(Cl$_{1-x}$Br$_x$)$_2$$\cdot$4SC(NH$_2$)$_2$: Results and discussion

 We can conclude that, at least as far as the 1.25~meV excitation is concerned, the simplistic single-strong-bond-dimer model works remarkably well.
 Of course, in other aspects it is over-simplified, since it does not consider the coupling of the strong-dimer to the rest of the Ni$^{2+}$ chain.
 The two descendants of the triplet mode in our model are calculated to be inside the magnon band, at 0.36~meV and 0.96~meV, respectively.
 There are, at best, only vague hints of flat bands at these energies in our present data, although such bands are better visible in the $x=0.06$ material (Fig.~7 of Ref.~\cite{PovarovWulfHuvonen2015}).
 Let us consider the intensities of these two calculated dimer excitations.
 The observation of the $c$-axis-polarized 0.96~meV mode would be suppressed by the polarization factor.
 For most of the data in Fig.~\ref{Fig-states} the angle between the scattering vector and $c$ axis is below $25^\circ$, which corresponds to a polarization factor of only 20\%, while the calculated structure factor of the 0.96~meV excitation is comparable to that of the observed 1.25~meV mode.
 Such an argument can't be made for the 0.36~meV excitation.
 It has the same polarization factor as the 1.25~meV transition but is calculated to be almost 5 times stronger.
 That intensity maximum is, however, located at half-integer $l$, where the excitation would overlap with a much stronger dispersive magnon band and may be difficult to observe.

 The more important factor may be that the local dimer excitations lying {\em inside} the magnon band hybridize (scatter) with the latter.
 This is only natural, considering that in the material the dimer is certainly {\em not} isolated, but is incorporated into a chain, albeit one with weaker coupling constants.
-Two observations support that view.
-First, in both our $x=0.14$ sample and the previously studied $x=0.06$ material there is a clear excess of magnon intensity near the magnon dispersion saddle point $(0,0,0.5)$, as compared to the GSWT prediction (see Fig.~\ref{Fig-disp}(b) above and Fig.~4(b) in Ref.~\cite{PovarovWulfHuvonen2015}).
+In both our $x=0.14$ sample and the previously studied $x=0.06$ material there is a clear excess of magnon intensity near the magnon dispersion saddle point $(0,0,0.5)$, as compared to the overall GSWT fit (see Fig.~\ref{Fig-disp}(b) above and Fig.~4(b) in Ref.~\cite{PovarovWulfHuvonen2015}).
 Here the magnon energy approximately matches that of the would-be 0.36~meV dimer mode.
-Second, the measurements of Ref.~\cite{PovarovWulfHuvonen2015}, having being performed with a higher energy resolution than in the present work, observed an anomalous broadening of the scattering right around saddle point as well (Fig.~6 in Ref.~\cite{PovarovWulfHuvonen2015}).
+From our model we estimate the intensity of the latter to account for about a quarter of the intensity ``surplus'' at the saddle point.